Request Info 866-858-5323

 • Greeting students at the designated airport upon their arrival, providing shuttle service directly to the program site, and providing shuttle service back to the airport on Departure Day*

-• Maintaining a student-to-staff ratio of 17 to 1
+• Maintaining a low student-to-staff ratio

 • Requiring all students to attend all activities